-5 (and a bit) things we miss about working in the office.
+The top 5 things we miss about the office

 There’s no doubt that working from home has its upsides.
 Endless toast, the freedom to wear pyjama bottoms and additional time to spend with family or on hobbies have all positively impacted many people’s day to day lives (if not their waistlines).

-However, as new COVID variants bring fresh uncertainty about how and when we return to the workplace, we thought we’d take a moment to recap some of the things we’ve missed about working in the office while we’ve been working from home.
+However, as we return to the workplace, we thought we’d take a moment to recap some of the things we’ve missed about working in the office while we’ve been working from home.

 Does it sometimes feel like you’re at your laptop 24/7?
 You’re not alone.